zac-heisey/team-business/_pages/car.md

 description: ''
 section-title: The CAR Program
 intro-1: Learn Critical Business Drivers
-intro-2: By thinking hard about the business inputs of staff, time, resources, information and processes, participants gain an understanding of how to identify opportunities for improvement with bottom-line impact.
+intro-2: By thinking hard about the business inputs of Staff, Time, Resources, Information and Processes, participants gain an understanding of how to identify opportunities for improvement with bottom-line impact.
 header-image: "/assets/images/car-program.jpg"